 b.
 Domestic Violence Victims: Applicants who can provide documentation that they have been displaced by domestic violence, sexual violence, dating violence, or stalking or need to move from their present housing because of domestic violence, sexual violence, dating violence, or stalking.
-The terms domestic violence, sexual violence, dating violence, and stalking are explained in detail in the Glossary.
+The terms domestic violence, sexual violence, dating are explained in detail in the Glossary.